-Allbirds began with an idea by New Zealand native Tim Brown, who in 2014 began to wonder about the potential of merino wool to provide sustainable material for shoes.
-In 2016, he and co-founder Joey Zwillinger, a renewable materials expert, teamed up to develop its wool fabric specifically designed for shoes.
+Allbirds began with an idea by New Zealand native Tim Brown, who in 2014 began to wonder about the potential of merino wool as a sustainable material for shoes.
+In 2016, he and co-founder Joey Zwillinger, a renewable materials expert, teamed up to develop wool fabric specifically designed for shoes.

-Allbirds is a Certified B Corporation, a designation given to only those companies who meet high standards regarding “social and environmental performance, public transparency, and legal accountability to balance profit and purpose.”
-The Honest Company is another Certified B Corp going public.
+Allbirds is a certified B corporation, a designation given to only those companies who meet high standards regarding “social and environmental performance, public transparency, and legal accountability to balance profit and purpose.”
+The Honest Company is another certified B corporation going public.

 Allbirds aims to use sustainably sourced natural materials.
-It also uses 90 percent post-consumer recycled cardboard in its all-in-one shoebox and mailing package.
+It also uses 90 percent post-consumer recycled cardboard in its all-in-one shoeboxes and mailing packages.

-The company intends for 100 percent of its wool to come from regenerative sources by the year 2025 and believes in agriculture's potential to reverse climate change.
+The company intends for 100 percent of its wool to come from regenerative sources by 2025, and believes in agriculture's potential to reverse climate change.
 Allbirds says, “We craft with planet-friendly natural materials, like merino wool and eucalyptus trees, because they're our best chance for a sustainable future.”

 Allbirds has conducted seven rounds of fundraising since 2015.
 Here’s a quick summary of its funding rounds as shown by Crunchbase:

-- Series E: In September 2020, a $100 million Series E was led by Franklin Templeton Investments.
+- Sep.
+2020: $100 million raised in a Series E round led by Franklin Templeton Investments.